vikasgautam18/kafka-beginning/readme.md

 # How to use the Enbedded Kafka Server?

-Spring Kafka test framework provides a JUnit @Rule wrapper for the EmbeddedKafkaBroker to create an embedded Kafka and an embedded Zookeeper server.
+`spring-kafka-test` library provides a JUnit @Rule wrapper for the `EmbeddedKafkaBroker` to create an embedded Kafka and an embedded Zookeeper server.

-The EmbeddedKafkaRule constructor function takes the following values as parameters.
+The `EmbeddedKafkaRule` constructor function takes the following values as parameters.
 - The number of Kafka servers to start.
 - Whether a controlled shutdown is required.
 - Issues that need to be created on the server.